giltrapo/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/stepsbytimetsplot2-1.png)<!-- -->

 The daily pattern of activity are differents, like we can see in the figure.
-On weekend, the activity begins a little bit after than on weekdays, and in the afternoon it extends too a little later.
-Moreover, more steps throughout all the day are perceived, on average, with a lot of peaks of activity spread over different time intervals.
+On weekends, the activity begins a little bit later compared to weekdays, and in the afternoon it also extends till later.
+Furthermore, a larger number of steps throughout all the day are recorded on average, with a lot of peaks of activity spread over different time intervals.